-Alex Harris is an associate in the San Francisco office of Gibson, Dunn & Crutcher.
+Alex Harris is of counsel in the Los Angeles office of Gibson, Dunn & Crutcher.
 He currently practices in the firm’s Litigation Department.
-Mr. Harris focuses on appellate and intellectual property litigation.
+Alex focuses on appellate and intellectual property litigation.

 - Won dismissal with prejudice of a putative consumer class action against a major technology company, in the first motion the court heard.